FluidSynth/fluidsynth/android/README.Android.md

 ## Building

-By default, you are supposed to provide PKG_CONFIG_PATH to glib etc. as well as oboe.
+By default, you are supposed to provide `PKG_CONFIG_PATH` to glib etc. as well as oboe.
 There is nothing special.

 However, in reality, Oboe does not come up with an official package specification, so you will have to create it manually... unless you use `oboe-1.0.pc` in this directory as well as the build system set up here.

-There is a "non-normative" build scripts i.e. `Makefile.android` and a couple of helper files in this directory.
+There are "non-normative" build scripts i.e. `Makefile.android` and a couple of helper files in this directory.
 In case you don't have any dependencies such as glib for Android, then it would be helpful.